Solar Panels for Farms & Agricultural Buildings

 Panel warranty

-Key FETF eligibility criteria for farm solar:
+Key eligibility points for farm solar under IFP:

 - The solar system must primarily serve an agricultural purpose (powering farm buildings, milking equipment, grain drying, etc.) — not primarily commercial generation